cmmr/Marker-MAGu/README.md

 ### Input

-Multi-fasta file with genome sequences of viruses
+Multi-fasta file with genome sequences of viruses.
+If you have a very large file (thousands of genomes), the hmmscan and BLASTN steps may take a while.

 In this walkthrough, we will use `my_viruses1.fna`, so we will set a variable with the stem of this file name: